techidaily/site-screen-capture/source/_posts/updated-in-2024-segment-screen-showdown-recorders-leader-status.md

 <img height="0" width="0" src="https://aligracehair.sjv.io/i/5597632/1884002/19272" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

-Step 3: When you are ready, click on Record button to start recording.
-Press F9 key to stop recording and the recording will be available for editing.
-After editing, click on Export button to save in desired file format.

 ## Conclusion

 SplitCam as a free video record is great to say the least.
 However, it fails to produce the output as a professional-quality video recorder.
 You cannot record video in 4K resolution and SplitCam lacks editing options after recording.
 Besides, there are limited output file formats available.
 Hence, we recommend Wondershare Filmora as the best alternative to SplitCam.